Elena Lagadinova

-Elena Lagadinova (Елена Атанасова Лагадинова; May 9, 1930 – October 29, 2017) was a Bulgarian agronomist, genetic engineer, and politician.
+Elena Atanasova Lagadinova (Елена Атанасова Лагадинова; May 9, 1930 – October 29, 2017) was a Bulgarian agronomist, genetic engineer, and politician.

-During the Second World War, Lagadinova contributed to the Bulgarian resistance to German occupation, earning the nickname “Амазонка” or “The Amazon.”
+During the Second World War, Lagadinova contributed to the Bulgarian resistance against German occupation, earning the nickname “Амазонка” or “The Amazon.”
 She was the youngest female fighter in Bulgaria, beginning her contributions to the war effort at 11 years old and actively fighting at age 14.

 Following the Allied victory in 1945, she pursued a PhD in agrobiology, before serving as a research scientist at the Bulgarian Academy of Sciences.
 There, she developed a new strain of wheat, Triticale, which helped to boost the productivity of collective farms.
 For this discovery, she was awarded the Order of Cyril and Methods by the Bulgarian Government.

 In 1968, Lagadinova accepted the position as Secretary of the Fatherland Front and President of the Committee of the Bulgarian Women's Movement.
 In these roles, she played a significant role in the creation and enforcement of legislation to benefit women in the workplace, including maternity leave laws.
-She was also a notable figure in global politics, working with other international activists to forge a coalition of national women's organisations, and becoming a member of the UN Institute for Training Women in 1985.
+She was also a notable figure in global politics, working with other international activists to forge a coalition of national women's organisations, and becoming a member of the United Nations International Research and Training Institute for the Advancement of Women in 1985.

 She died on October 29, 2017, in a retirement facility in Sofia, Bulgaria.

 Early life

 Lagadinova was born in the mountain town of Razlog, Bulgaria in 1930.
-She came from a low-income background and she lost her mother at the age of four.
+She came from a low-income background and lost her mother at the age of four.
 Her father raised her and her two brothers.
-In her early life, she was surrounded by discussion of the revolution and political commitment, with Lagadinova's father being an early supporter of the Bulgarian Communist Party.
-Additionally, her oldest brother, who was eighteen years older had fled to the Soviet Union to pursue work in the Communist International.
+In her early life, she was surrounded by discussion of the revolution and political commitment; Lagadinova's father was an early supporter of the Bulgarian Communist Party, while her oldest brother had fled to the Soviet Union to pursue work in the Communist International.

-Lagadinova experienced the Second World War through her family.
-Her entire family in some form or another were fighting fascism in her native Razlong.
-She hid the identities of her family members, namely her brothers, and the actions of her father which were her contributions early in the war.
-Furthermore, she helped supply nearby villages with necessary resources during the war.
-At fourteen, Lagadinova committed herself to becoming a freedom fighter with her father and brothers, making her one of the youngest partisans to fight in her area at the time.
+Lagadinova experienced the Second World War as part of her family's struggle; all contributed to the fight against fascism in her native Razlog.
+Early in the war, she protected the identities of her brothers and concealed the partisan actions of her father.
+She also helped supply nearby villages with necessary resources.
+At fourteen, Lagadinova committed herself to becoming a freedom fighter with her father and brothers, making her one of the youngest partisans to fight in her region at the time.